Lab 8: Linked Lists, Trees

 Use Ok to test your code:

-python3 ok -q convert_link
+python3 ok -q convert_linkQ3: Every Other

-, which takes a linked list s
+Implement every_other, which takes a linked list s.
+It mutates s such

 that all of the odd-indexed elements (using 0-based indexing) are removed from